JKopal101/jkopal101.github.io/index.md

 <br><br>
 I help businesses secure their digital infrastructure and mitigate risks through:

 - Network & Security Audits
-    - Security Monitoring with SIEM tools
+- Security Monitoring with SIEM Tools
 - Incident Response & Analysis
 - Cybersecurity Automation with Python

 <br><br>

 I’ve honed my skills through hands-on projects, certification programs, and real-world experience working with tools like Wireshark, Splunk, Suricata, and Python.
 As I continue my journey, I aim to contribute to the growing field of Cybersecurity by taking on roles such as Security Analyst and SOC Analyst.